-The habitat mitigation areas have performed well during Year 1.
-Minor issues with the irrigation system, vandalism, pests, and herbivory were observed during the Year 1 monitoring efforts; however, these issues were minor and should not impeded the success of the mitigation areas.
-Maintenance activities including weed abatement, irrigation repair, basin repair, and erosion control were conducted on a regular basis during Year 1.
-Replacement of dead container plants in the Phase 1 mitigation areas will occur during the Phase 2 planting effort (fall/winter 2020/2021) and will help to increase the level of native cover in the mitigation areas.
+The habitat mitigation areas have performed well during Year 2.
+Minor issues with the irrigation system, vandalism, pests, and herbivory were observed during the Year 2 monitoring efforts; however, these issues were minor and should not impeded the success of the mitigation areas.
+Maintenance activities including weed abatement, irrigation repair, basin repair, and erosion control were conducted on a regular basis during Year 2.
+Replacement of dead container plants in the Phase 1 mitigation areas will occur during the Phase 3 planting effort (fall/winter 2021/2022) and will help to increase the level of native cover in the mitigation areas.
 In addition, continued weed abatement efforts will continue to reduce competition from nonnative and invasive weeds.

 The Phase 1 mitigation areas have met the success criteria for container plant survivorship and native plant cover.
-In addition, the Year 1 performance standard for nonnative cover was met for the LBVI, Riparian, RAFSS, and Coast Live Oak Woodland habitats; however, this standard was not achieved for the CSS community.
-There is no Year 1 performance standard for native plant species richness; however, all communities have either met the Year 5 performance standard or are trending towards meeting the standard.
-The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 1 and these standards will be assessed during future monitoring events.
-While wildlife use monitoring was not required to be conducted during Year 1, it should be noted that a pair of LBVI were observed to be nesting in mitigation area DG-4 on the west side of the reservoir during the 2020 nesting bird season.
-The nest was successful and fledged in June of 2020.
+In addition, the Year 2 performance standard for nonnative cover was met for the LBVI,

+RAFSS, CSS, and Coast Live Oak Woodland habitats; however, this standard was not achieved for the Riparian community.
+There is no Year 2 performance standard for native plant species richness; however, all communities have either met the Year 5 performance standard or are trending towards meeting the standard.
+The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 2 and these standards will be assessed during future monitoring events.